Jerry Cirino

 Jerry C. Cirino is a retired medical device company executive serving as a member of the Ohio Senate representing the 18th district.
 A Republican, he was elected in 2020, defeating Democrat Betsy Rader with 60% of the vote.
 Prior to his election he served as Lake County Commissioner.
-On January 22, 2025, Cirino introduced Senate Bill 1, also known as the Advance Ohio Higher Education Act, in the Ohio Senate.

 He received a B.S. in business as well as an M.B.A. from Lake Erie College in Ohio.
 He is a member of the Roman Catholic Church.
 He and his wife Donna have nine children.

-Cirino has been critical of pro-Palestinian student protesters during the Gaza war protests at Ohio State and has advocated for Ohio Senate Bill 87—a bill intended add ethnic intimidation charges to pro-Palestinian student protesters charged with disorderly conduct.
+Cirino has been critical of pro-Palestinian student protesters during the Gaza war protests at Ohio State in 2024 and has advocated for Ohio Senate Bill 87—a bill intended add ethnic intimidation charges to pro-Palestinian student protesters charged with disorderly conduct.

+On January 22, 2025, Cirino introduced Senate Bill 1, also known as the Advance Ohio Higher Education Act, in the Ohio Senate, This sweeping higher education overhaul, which mandates the elimination of most diversity, equity, and inclusion (DEI) offices and forces the closure of identity-focused centers, led to the closure of multiple diversity-related departments and centers across the state's public universities and colleges in 2025 and 2026.